ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 I had to descale twice, the first time I don't think I put in enough vinegar relative to water.
 Here's what it looked like after the second attempt:

 <a href="//reasonableapproximation.net/images/does-descaling-help/after.jpg"><img src="//reasonableapproximation.net/images/does-descaling-help/after.jpg" height="500"></a>

+Now I measured 103, 104 and 104 s for small, average 103.7, 1.3 s faster than before.
+And 298, 296, 293 s for large, average 295.7, 0.3 s slower than before.

+I assume these results aren't statistically significant, and I'm sure they're not practically significant.
+Descaling my kettle basically just doesn't speed it up unless it's much more scaly than it was this time.
+You know your kettle better than I do, but my guess is it won't speed up yours either.
+Don't be fooled by big vinegar.

+I should have given a numeric probability for "no detectable difference".
+(The probability I was reluctant to give was for "I notice a difference when I'm not measuring".)
+Thinking back, I think that just before descaling I would have given this... something like 30-50% probability?

+### The caveats

+There may be other reasons to descale your kettle.
+Some friends mentioned flavor; I don't remember hearing that as a reason before, and I didn't notice a difference, but I'm the opposite of a supertaster.
+One mentioned getting scum on top of tea when a kettle is too scaly; I haven't noticed that either, but I'm probably also the opposite of a super-scum-noticer.

 Also, my partner pointed out that post-descaling, the 2-cup mark holds slightly more water than it used to.
 I think this is less than the uncertainty in my measurements anyway, and in practice I use those markings to decide how much to fill my kettle so maybe it's correct not to control for this effect.
 Still, I'm a little embarrassed I didn't think of it in advance.